aaronfreed/vaf/README.md

 ----------------------------------------------------------------
 **TIPS AND TRICKS:**

-Vasara's functionality is based on Visual Mode.lua, which in turn is based on Forge's Visual Mode.
+Vasara's functionality is based on **Visual Mode.lua**, which in turn is based on **Forge**'s Visual Mode.
 If you're confused about what something in Vasara does, check the Forge manual or existing discussions about VML.

 Having trouble navigating menu screens with the mouse?
 Try the keyboard.
 Your key bindings for turning and looking up/down will move the cursor.
 Moving or sidestepping will snap the cursor to the closest item in the pressed direction.

 When selecting lights, the clickable area is larger than you might think.
 You can click on either the number or the square.

-For VML veterans, the key combo Mic+Action acts as an Undo/Redo toggle just like in Visual Mode.lua.
+For VML veterans, the key combo **Mic+Action** acts as an **Undo/Redo toggle** just like in Visual Mode.lua.

 Once you're done texturing, you can take screenshots of your level in Vasara.
 Use teleport, jump and freeze to find a nice vantage point, then press F2 to hide the GUI.
 Press F9 to take a screenshot and F1 to bring the GUI back.